tobondev/tobondev/README.md

 ---

 ## What I'm Building

-The `homelab` repository is a production-grade infrastructure environment I design, operate, and maintain independently.
+The `homelab` repository is a living record of Architectural Decision Records that track what I thought I knew, what I actually found out by breaking things in production, and how I engineered the solution.
 It's modeled on enterprise principles not because I'm simulating a job, but because the discipline of treating it like production is the point.
 Things break.
 I document why.
 I fix them.
 I document that too.